om-mani-padme-hum/ezobjects-mysql/README.md

 ### new MyObject([data])
  * **Parameter:** data - `PlainObject` - (optional)
  * **Description:** Create a new MyObject object and initialize it using either defaults or any provided key/value pairs in the plain object `data`.
-Keys can either be equal to the name of a property, or they can be have an underscore before the name of a property, as would be the case if you were to JSON.stringify() and then JSON.parse() an EZ Object.
+Keys can either be equal to the name of a property, or they can have an underscore before the name of a property, as would be the case if you were to JSON.stringify() and then JSON.parse() an EZ Object.
 This allows for easy transferability in cases where JSON is used as the transfer medium.

 ### new MyObject([data])
  * **Parameter:** data - `string` - (optional)
  * **Description:** Create a new MyObject object and initialize it using either defaults or any provided key/value pairs in the JSON encoded string `data`.
-Keys can either be equal to the name of a property, or they can be have an underscore before the name of a property, as would be the case if you were to JSON.stringify() an EZ Object.
+Keys can either be equal to the name of a property, or they can have an underscore before the name of a property, as would be the case if you were to JSON.stringify() an EZ Object.
 This allows for easy transferability in cases where JSON is used as the transfer medium.

 ### MyObject.init([data])
  * **Parameter:** data - `PlainObject`
  * **Description:** Initialize this object using either defaults or any provided key/value pairs in the plain object `data`.
 This is also the method used by the constructor.

 In addition, each property you define will have a single method that is a getter and setter, and it will have the following signatures:

 ### MyObject.myProperty()
  * **Returns:** `mixed`